openemail/ostackdocs-docs/docs/test-env-example.md

 ### Switch Port Configuration

 !!!
 Note
     The following example provides a good reference for switch configuration and cabinet layout.
-This example may be more that what is required for basic setups however it can be adjusted to just about any configuration.
+This example may be more than what is required for basic setups however it can be adjusted to just about any configuration.
 Additionally you will need to adjust the VLANS noted within this example to match your environment.

 ![](img/switch-port-config.jpg)